Video Volunteers

-Video Volunteers is an international media and human rights NGO founded in 2003 that promotes community media to enable citizen participation in marginalized and poor communities around the world.
+Video Volunteers is an international NGO founded in 2003 that promotes community media to amplify citizen voice around the world.
 Video Volunteers is a registered non-profit in the state of New York in the US.

 History

 Video Volunteers was founded in 2003 by Jessica Mayberry after she spent a year as a fellow of the American India Foundation training rural Indian women in filmmaking.
-Video Volunteers originally operated from offices in New York, NY and Goa, India.
+Video Volunteers originally operated from offices in New York, NY.
 Mayberry works closely with India Director Stalin K, Indian documentary filmmaker and community radio activist, as well as original co-founder of Drishti Media, Arts and Human Rights.

 Work

-Video Volunteers’ provides disadvantaged communities with the journalistic, critical thinking and creative skills they need.
 VV's models for locally owned and managed media production teach people to articulate and share their perspectives on the issues that matter to them – on a local and a global scale.
 Through communication media, Video Volunteers offers a livelihood option for people from poor areas while also providing a service to those communities.
 To this end, VV uses their low-cost community media models.

 Programs

 IndiaUnheard, is a program that is constituted of a network of "community correspondents" who are stringers trained to tell stories about their own communities.
-IndiaUnheard Community Correspondents make 3-4 min videos for which Video Volunteers pays Rs 1300 each.
+IndiaUnheard Community Correspondents make 3-4 min videos for which they were paid Rs 1300 each.
 These videos are later shown on social networking sites and sometimes on TV which link rural communities with a truly global audience.
-This is the only program that Video Volunteers runs on its own, while all others are run with funding from other NGOs where Video Volunteers is only the trainer.
+All VV programs are run in collaboration with others.

-This was Video Volunteers’ flagship Community Video Unit program, created in partnership with many of the leading NGOs in India, establishes and equips locally operated video production units in severely media-deprived areas.
+This was Video Volunteers’ flagship Community Video Unit program, created in partnership with many of the leading NGOs in India, establishes and equips locally operated video production units in severely media-deprived areas, where VV designed the concept and local organizations executed them.
 By training eight – ten local Community Producers that make up each unit in all aspects of video production, this enables them to produce films that address issues relevant to their community, such as child marriage, health, temple prostitution, water, sanitation and women's rights.
 Regular screenings of the films are held for hundreds of villagers in their locale, followed by solution-centric discussions that transform ideas and images into proactive measures.
 However, currently none of the CVU are in production for lack of fund.

 In Eastern Uttar Pradesh, one of the most underdeveloped areas in India, Video Volunteers has initiated, as part of the UNDP-IKEA a large scale micro credit initiative called Saksham.
 Enterprising women from within the self-help groups formed under the micro credit initiative are given training in photography and video production.
 By developing communication skills, the project intends women themselves to be able to document and monitor the changes.